Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

 \subsection{Implementation}

 To demonstrate the cross-language capability of \ourtool, we select two prominent system-level languages, Rust and C++, as a proof of concept.
-We implement a dedicated web crawler to extract fixed or resolved bug reports from the official GitHub repositories\footnote{\url{https://github.com/rust-lang/rust} and \url{https://github.com/llvm/llvm-project}} of rustc and Clang, and parse their contents to extract the embedded bug-triggering programs.
+We implement a dedicated web crawler to extract fixed or resolved bug reports from the official GitHub repositories of rustc\footnote{\url{https://github.com/rust-lang/rust}} and Clang\footnote{\url{https://github.com/llvm/llvm-project}}, and parse their contents to extract the embedded bug-triggering programs.
+Both repositories are from production compilers and well-maintained open-source communities.

 For each target language, we construct the \textit{initial seed corpus} by combining all extracted bug-triggering programs with the official test suites of the corresponding compilers~\cite{zhong2022enriching}.
-This process yields 20,527 seeds for Rust and 27,786 seeds for C++.
-We expand the corpus to 100,000 programs using Clozemaster-style rule-based mutations~\cite{gao2025clozemaster}, which replace each identifier in the seed programs with a randomly selected identifier of the same type to diversify the seed space.
-We then discard programs that fail to compile, resulting in 87,733 Rust and 68,176 C++ programs.
+This process yields 20,481 seeds for Rust and 27,786 seeds for C++.
+We expand the corpus by our adaptive seed enhancement approach (i.e., Algorithm~\ref{alg:type-guided-mutation}) for Rust and C++.
+In our implementation, we set $\gamma=0.95$, $w_{lb}=0.3$, and $T=200$.
+The decay factor $\gamma$ ensures that a node’s selection weight decays to the lower bound after approximately 30 unsuccessful attempts, while the non-zero lower bound $w_{lb}=0.3$ guarantees that every node still retains a small probability of being selected.
+Finally, we collect the expanded seed programs, which consist of 87,688 Rust and 68,176 C++ programs, respectively.
 Additionally, from the crawled bug reports, we randomly select 500 reports per language for the \textit{Mutator Invention} agent to synthesize language-specific mutators.
 In total, \ourtool generates 319 valid mutators for Rust and 403 valid mutators for C++.

-We adopt GPT-4o~\cite{achiam2023gpt} as the underlying LLM, which also offers an API for custom fine-tuning.
-We utilize this capability to further improve the quality and correctness of the generated mutators by providing 10 manually crafted examples that cover a diverse range of AST transformations as additional fine-tuning data for each language.